Alex-VOIP/cisco_ent_live/README.md

 ## Purpose

 This project provides a simple desktop application to view a live feed of a Cisco IP phone's screen.
-It's useful for monitoring a phone's display remotely, for testing, or for presentations.
+It's useful for monitoring a phone's display remotely, for testing, or for presentations. (made by alex and then google jules made the documentation)

 The application continuously fetches screenshots from the phone and displays them in a `tkinter` window.